• Skip to primary navigation

 It's super easy to create the pie filling for this recipe.

-The flour and sugar begins as a dusting on the berries and rhubarb, but after sitting for a few minutes, it becomes a beautiful glaze.
+The flour and sugar begin as dusting on the berries and rhubarb, but after sitting for 30 minutes, that sweet dusting becomes a beautiful, syrupy glaze.

 The bottom crust of a pie in a pie dish.